-You can make more if you donate on a regular basis.
+You can make more money if you donate on a regular basis.
 There are certain steps that you need to follow as per your country’s rules.

 You will get this information in the plasma centers.
 You can also speak with their representatives for detailed information and more clarity.

 Some centers provide a reward point that you can convert into cash later.

 Most of the time you will find the pay related information on the website.
 Check how you can earn more by becoming a regular plasma donor.

 What Is The Plasma Donation Process?

 The process to donate plasma is pretty simple.

 - Carry your identification card and show it at the plasma donation center.
 The representative will explain to you the steps you need to follow.
 You can ask them if you have any questions.

 - They will take a sample of your blood from your finger for medical checks like protein and hematocrit.
 The next step is to answer the donor history questionnaire.
 They may check your weight if you look underweight.